gantsign/zsh-plugins/README.md

 ## License

 This software is licensed under the terms in the file named "LICENSE" in the root directory of this project.
-This project has dependencies that are under different licenses.

 ## Author Information